peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * `wait` Pause until event is set.

-Tasks wait on the event by issuing `await event.wait()`; execution pauses until another issues `event.set()`.
+Tasks wait on the event by issuing `await event.wait()`; execution pauses until another one issues `event.set()`.
 This causes all tasks waiting on the `Event` to be queued for execution.
 Note that the synchronous sequence
 ```python
 event.set()
 event.clear()
 ```
 will cause any tasks waiting on the event to resume in round-robin order.
-In general the waiting task should clear the event, as in the `waiter` example above.
+In general, the waiting task should clear the event, as in the `waiter` example above.
 This caters for the case where the waiting task has not reached the event at the time when it is triggered.
 In this instance, by the time the task reaches the event, the task will find it clear and will pause.
 This can lead to